Well, we've been watching, we've been witnessing in shock, frankly, in horror.

 And the scenes that we've been seeing since last Wednesday and also before President Shafiq's hearing have been absolutely atrocious.

-And I am appalled to see in so all of these disgusting scenes and so much more needs to be done by the administration.
+And so much more needs to be done by the administration.

-Clearly, the hearing and all the commitments were not enough, and there needs to be now an emergency hearing and concrete steps need to be taken to ensure that Jewish students feel safe to go back to university.
+And there needs to be now an emergency hearing and concrete steps need to be taken to ensure that Jewish students feel safe to go back to university.

 Telling them to flee is not a solution.

-You have a Jewish Yale University student uh journalist reporting on on this anti Israeli protest uh on their campus, uh this was actually on Saturday night, was stabbed in the eye with a Palestinian flag while her assailant has gone unpunished.
+This was actually on Saturday night, was stabbed in the eye with a Palestinian flag while her assailant has gone unpunished.

-Uh you have babies on video, decapitated.
+You have babies on video decapitated.

-You have women being raped left, right, and all over the place, and them telling their har harrowing stories.
+You have women being raped left, right, and all over the place, and them telling their harrowing stories.

-What part of this you know, how was their moral compass that far off?
+What part of this, you know, how was their moral compass that far off?

 Look, I think you raise a devastating point, which is that for everybody except Jews, all of these campuses have such strict guidelines and rules of what you can and can't say.

-It was, you know, safe space, political correctness at the wazoo, and now from the river to the sea is the least of our problems.
+And now, from the river to the sea is the least of our problems.

-I mean, the calls that are happening on campus are globalized the antifada, we want the antifada now.
+I mean, the calls that are happening on campus are globalize the antifada.

-You have students holding up signs that say Al Qassam's next target, Al Qassam is Hamas's military brigade.
+You have students holding up signs that say al-Qassam's next target.

 There's very, very clear, overt, direct calls for violence, not in the Middle East, but actually on campus.

-Why haven't they taken the stand that if you if you are acting this way, and if you're trying to shut down the campus, and if you are hostile to other students, you will be thrown out of school.
+I'd like to understand why this campus president, these campus presidents, I should say plural because it's happening everywhere, why haven't they taken the stand that if you are acting this way and if you're trying to shut down the campus and if you are hostile to other students, you will be thrown out of school.

-What what what what am I missing here?
+What am I missing here?

-Because what what's crazy is it's not just that they're not throwing kids out of school, it's that uh Shafiq, for example, the President of Columbia, she's not she's not doing anything that she could do.
+It's that Shafiq, for example, the president of Columbia, she's not doing anything that she could do.

-For example, Mayor Adams made it very clear last night in statements and posts to Twitter that he would love to be sending the NYPD to Columbia's campus because there are actually threats of violence and there are actually things that the MIBE could be doing to be keeping Jewish students safe.
+For example, Mayor Adams made it very clear last night in statements and posts to Twitter that he would love to be sending the NYPD to Columbia's campus because there are actually threats of violence and there are actually things that the NYPD could be doing to be keeping Jewish students safe.

 And he made it very clear in his statement that because Columbia is a private university and it's obviously privately held, he can't deploy the NYPD there unless Shafiq says that they should come, which she is so far refusing to do.

-And today she not only canceled classes and said that they would be held by Zoom, but also said she's looking to compromise with the so-called protesters, and that she's hoping to find a common ground with them.
+And today, she not only canceled classes and said that they would be held by Zoom, but also said she's looking to compromise with the so-called protesters and that she's hoping to find a common ground with them.

-So I think it's well how how how do you find common ground with virulent anti-Semitism?
+Well, how do you find common ground with virulent anti-Semitism?

-Not gonna be anywhere good for the Jews, I'll tell you that Much Yeah, let me go back to you, Jonathan.
+Yeah, let me go back to you, Jonathan.

 You have a prominent rabbi at Columbia warning Jewish students to go home.

-This was yesterday, and do not return to campus.
+And do not return to campus.

-Now their opportunity, their learning opportunity has been taken away from them.
+Now, their opportunity, their learning opportunity has been taken away from them.

-And and here's what's really scary.
+And here's what's really scary.

-Never mind a woke environment, never mind, you know, no there's no fostering of the free and open exchange of ideas, ideals, and opinions, an environment where often conservatives are are shouted down and shut up and told not to speak.
+We see it all over college campuses around the country, many of the top universities in our country, universities where parents would be so happy to learn that their kid was accepted into an Ivy League school only to enter this environment, never mind a woke environment, never mind, there's no fostering of the free and open exchange of ideas, ideals, and opinions, an environment where often conservatives are shouted down and shut up and told not to speak.

-Um I'm just trying to understand if their opportunity to learn is being ripped away from them and they don't feel safe at these universities, they have an not only a moral obligation, they they have a legal obligation to make sure every student is safe, and that's not the conditions that exist now on these college campuses.
+I'm just trying to understand if their opportunity to learn is being ripped away from them and they don't feel safe at these universities, they have not only a moral obligation, they have a legal obligation to make sure every student is safe.

 That's absolutely right.